Sober Living Program Experience

 - Much like the program housing in our IOP program, our sober living house has structure.
 Each resident follows a familiar hierarchy in the home.

-- A sense of community is respectable within this structure
+- A sense of community is present in this structure.

 - Our clients will be responsible for monthly rent payments for their room.
 Furthermore, they must remain abstinent from all mood and mind-altering substances.
-Rent is at two price options; depending on furnishing.
+Rent is available depending on furnishings and single or double occupancy.

 - As a resident of the sober living house, you will also submit to random urine analysis drug screenings.
 This ensures a clean and sober lifestyle.